frankban/django-endless-pagination/doc/javascript.rst

         <script>$.endlessPaginate();</script>
     {% endblock %}

-This example assumes you separated the fragment containing the single page (*page_tempate*) from the main template (the code snipper above).
+This example assumes that you separated the fragment containing the single page (*page_tempate*) from the main template (the code snipper above).
 More on this in :doc:`twitter_pagination` and :doc:`digg_pagination`.

-The *$.endlessPaginate()* call activates Ajax for each pagination present in page.
+The *$.endlessPaginate()* call activates Ajax for each pagination present in the page.

 Pagination on scroll
 ~~~~~~~~~~~~~~~~~~~~

-If you want new items to load when the user scroll down the browser page,
+If you want new items to load when the user scrolls down the browser page,
-you can use the **pagination on scroll** feature: just set to *true* the
+you can use the **pagination on scroll** feature: just set the
-*paginateOnScroll* option of *$.endlessPaginate()*, e.g.:
+*paginateOnScroll* option of *$.endlessPaginate()* to *true*, e.g.:

 .. code-block:: html+django